code-pixelz-media/locatepress/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `locatepress.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+1. Locatepress can be installed directly through your WordPress Plugins dashboard.
+2. Click "Add New" and Search for "Locatepress"
+3. Install and Activate

+Alternatively, you can also download the plugin using the download button on this page and then upload the locatepress folder to the /wp-content/plugins/ directory then activate throught the Plugins dashboard in WordPress.

 == Frequently Asked Questions ==